-(Evaluation (How will we know if we are succeeding?)
+Evaluation (How will we know if we are succeeding?)
 Objective: What specifically do we need to do?
 How will we do this and what resources will we use: By whom?
 By when?
 Outcomes: Monitoring To improve all connections with family and whanau.
 What ensures that we have effective communication and rapport with family and whanau?
 Teacher only day conversation regarding what we need to do to improve our connection with family and whanau.
 Opportunities for family and whanau to be at school.
 Māori unit holder to be responsible for whanau consultation meetings All staff all the time.
 Whanau evening early Feb Māori unit holder Principal A "no surprise" culture.
 Confidence in what we do as a school.
 An understanding that children are at the centre and for us to do this effectively we must have effective communication and rapport with family and whanau.
 As part of PB4L, review the RISE values.
 Ensure that the values are 'lived' not only at school but also by our community.
 Survey the community.
 Our values are everywhere.
 They are spoken about, they are used in our day to day programmes, featured on communications e.g. BoT Reports, newsletters etc. Survey the community in term 2 investigating the effectiveness with tamariki, whanau and dealing with everyday situations.
 All staff Meghan J. as PB4L lead teacher.
 Our values are an effective device that can be used in all situations to support achievement, social competencies etc. To further elevate our community presence through updating the uniform and advertising the things we do as a school.
 Update the school uniform to increase the level of pride shown by tamariki and whanau Through the consultation with community at the end of 2022/23 make decisions about changes required.
 Involve media to support the happenings here at CTS.
 All staff Higher profile in Nelson.
 Sustained role numbers.
 Respected school name.

-To resume the Covid impacted environmental practices that our school is known for.
-What is a Green-Gold Enviroschool?
+impacted En environmental or practices that our R school is known for. en ga ga m What is a Green-Gold Enviroschool?
 What makes CTS one of these?
-Review as a school the environmental practices that we use eg olive oil, waste reduction, gardening etc. What does this mean to our children, our community, our wider world.
+Review as a school the environmental practices that we use eg olive oil, waste reduction, gardening etc. What does this mean to our children, our community, our wider world. • A school focus at the start of the year around Ko wai tātou?
+Who are we?
 What makes us an environmental school?
-What practices need to be All staff Leonora to re-establish olive oil production.
-Senior School Student Leaders The use and respect for the environment is reflected through students and community. -- --- -- --- -- --
+What practices need to be used regularly to make this All staff Leonora to re-establish olive oil production.
+Senior School Student Leaders The use and respect for the environment is reflected through students and community. --- --- --- --- --- --